Vehicle-ramming attack: Protective measures

 Protective measures against vehicle attacks are known as hostile vehicle mitigation.
 This involves reducing the risk posed by vehicle as a weapon attacks through a mixture of measures.
 Visibly this often includes physical barriers, but also includes other measures such as deterrence, staff training, traffic management, and incident response planning.

 Security bollards are credited with minimizing damage and casualties in the 2007 Glasgow Airport attack, and with preventing ramming in the 2014 Alon Shvut stabbing attack, leading the assailant to abandon his car and attack pedestrians waiting at a bus stop with a knife, after his effort to run them over was thwarted.
 However, Berlin's police chief, Klaus Kandt, argued that bollards would not have prevented the 2016 Berlin truck attack, and that the required security measures would be "varied, complex, and far from a panacea".

 On 23 October 2014, the US National Institute of Building Sciences updated its Building Design Guideline on Crash- and Attack-Resistant Models of bollards, a guideline written to help professionals design bollards to protect facilities from vehicle operators, "who plan or carry out acts of property destruction, incite terrorism, or cause the deaths of civilian, industrial or military populations".
 The American Bar Association recommends bollards as effective protection against car-ramming attacks.

 In January 2018, it was announced by the then mayor of New York City, Bill de Blasio, that the city planned to install 1,500 steel street barriers to prevent vehicle attacks.
 This came after the city's two vehicle-ramming attacks in 2017 killed nine people.

 Münster has been planning to install security bollards in public areas in response to vehicle-ramming attacks in European cities, including the Berlin attack.
 While only selected locations can be protected this way, tight bends and restricted-width streets may also prevent a large vehicle getting speed before reaching a barrier.

 Modern Internet-connected drive-by-wire cars can potentially be hacked remotely and used for such attacks.
 In 2015, to demonstrate the severity of this type of attack, hackers remotely carjacked a Jeep from 10 miles away and drove it into a ditch.
 Measures for cybersecurity of automobiles to prevent such attacks are often criticized as being insufficient.

 In Toronto, older transit buses and sanitation vehicles are used as anti-ramming barricades, providing a more benign public experience.
+More recently, permanent hostile vehicle mitigation (HVM) barriers have been installed around Union Station, replacing temporary Jersey barriers that had been in place since 2018 following the Toronto van attack.
+The installation includes PAS 68-certified Counter Terror (CT) Blocks manufactured by Townscape Products, designed to provide permanent vehicle mitigation while maintaining pedestrian access.